mohamedanouarbencheikh/spring-redis/README.md

 ### Dependencies

-The project is created using spring https://start.spring.io/ with spring data redis dependency.
+The project is created using spring https://start.spring.io/ with spring boot using spring data redis dependency.

 ### Installing